 d) What happens if there is no Market Suspension Period?

-Normal BSC market operations (including the Balancing Mechanism, the submission of contract notifications, credit positions and the normal imbalance pricing calculations will continue.
+Normal BSC market operations including the Balancing Mechanism, the TERRE Market, the submission of contract notifications, credit positions and the normal imbalance pricing calculations will continue.

 Only those instructions issued by the NETSO in accordance with Balancing Code (BC) 2.9.1.2(e)(i) of the Grid Code shall represent black start instructions as defined in BSC Section G3.
 The Lead Party of any BM Unit which receives such a black start instruction will be eligible to claim a black start compensation amount under the BSC.